jyothi-992/Google-Cloudfunctions/README.md

 1. Clone the repository or create a new directory for Terraform configuration.

-2. Update `provider.tf` with your project ID.
+2. Update `terrafor.tfvars` with your project ID, and all other parameters.

 3. Initialize Terraform:
 terraform init